 In honor of Pride Month, Range is sharing a few posts on building inclusion at work.
 Last week we wrote about building an inclusive work environment by holding space.
 We’d love to hear your ideas and thoughts.
 You can find us on Twitter at @RangeLabs.*

-With a little more than two weeks left until San Francisco’s Pride (June 29-30), I’m reminded of what was on my mind this time two years ago.
-I was at another startup then, one quite a bit larger than Range is now.
+A few years ago now, I was at a different startup, one quite a bit larger than Range is now.
 A coworker I regularly grabbed a coffee with had approached me asking me to help him plan something to help our company celebrate Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) Pride.

 My colleague didn’t come to me with a plan, and neither of us had any idea of what we’d be able to pull off given the short window of time we had.
-What we cared about most was celebrating Pride, however we could, and we wanted to celebrate with the people with whom we spent almost every day.
+What we cared about most was celebrating Pride, however we could, and we wanted to celebrate alongside the people with whom we spent almost every day — our coworkers.

-There’s more than one to celebrate any occasion, and Pride is certainly no exception.
-So, if you’re looking for meaningful ways to help your company celebrate this month, here are a handful you can definitely pull together in the next couple of weeks.
+There’s more than one way to celebrate any occasion, and Pride is certainly no exception.
+So, if you’re looking for meaningful ways to help your company celebrate this month, here is a handful of ideas you can definitely pull together in the next couple of weeks.

 You probably already know about the Human Rights Campaign and GLAAD, but did you know there are many smaller, local LGBTQ community centers and foundations across the country that are always looking for support?
 (Use this locator to find centers near you.)

 While these often underfunded centers will always appreciate a donation, supporting them can also mean volunteering your time and skills.
-Lending your support to special programs and events can make a world of difference to the lives of LGBTQ youth and homeless who depend on these centers.
-And if you or your coworkers have web development, design, writing, or marketing skills, your help could directly contribute to the growth of a center.
+Lending your support to special programs and events can make a world of difference to the lives of LGBTQ youth and people without permanent housing who depend on these centers.
+And if you or your coworkers have web development, design, writing, or marketing skills, your help could directly contribute to the growth of a local center.

 More stickers and buttons.
 More socks.
 More shirts.
 More fanny packs.
 What we wear can say a lot about who we are, the type of person we might be.
 And whatever the items, your company’s Pride swag only helps to increase awareness and further advance the LGBTQ cause.